VIRTUAL 2021 Americana Song Academy for Youth

-The Americana Song Academy for Youth provides a non-competitive format for high school youth to learn the basics of songwriting, performing, and overall musicianship from professional musicians and one another.
+The Americana Song Academy for Youth provides a non-competitive format for youth ages 14-18 to learn the basics of songwriting, performing, and overall musicianship from professional musicians and one another.

 The most important values shared are mutual respect, support and nurturing of one another, and each person’s creative journey.

 Thanks to our Americana Project Arts Outreach Scholarship (APAOS) contributors, this program is available as a ‘pay what you can’ model.
 You decide the payment level that works for you, no questions asked.

 Camp director/instructor Jenner Fox is a folk singer-songwriter, multi-instrumentalist, international river guide, and music teacher.
 He’s toured all over the US and internationally on three studio records, founded a songwriting camp for high schoolers in Washington D.C., and now calls Sisters, Oregon home.